CD Projekt Red: Games developed

+2028: The Witcher IV; PlayStation 5, Windows, Xbox Series X/S; CD Projekt Red; First game in a new trilogy set in The Witcher universe.
+The game is in the Full-production phase.

+TBA: The Witcher Remake; TBA; Fool's Theory; Remake of The Witcher (2007), developed using Unreal Engine 5.
+The game is in the early planning phase.

+Project Hadar: CD Projekt Red; CD Projekt's first original IP.
+The game is in the IP planning phase.

+Cyberpunk 2: CD Projekt Red North America; Sequel to Cyberpunk 2077.
+The game is in the pre-production phase.

+Project Sirius: CD Projekt Red North America; New game set in The Witcher universe featuring multiplayer.
+The game is in the pre-production phase.

+Untitled game: Scopely, CD Projekt Red; New game based on a CD Projekt IP.
+The game is in the early planning phase.

 Business views

 The moment we start becoming conservative [and] stop taking creative risks and business risks, and stop being true to what we're doing, that's when we should worry.
 And I am not worried.
 Our values and our care for what we are doing and – hopefully what gamers would agree with – care for gamers is what drives this company forward.
 It's my personal horror to become a faceless behemoth of game development or publishing or whatnot.
 As long as I am here I will be fighting for this not to happen.